nezaboodka/reactronic/introduction.md

 In the example above, `printContact` reaction depends on `name` and `email` fields.
-The reaction is executed automatically in response to changes in `name` and `email` made by `saveContact` operation.
+The reaction is executed automatically in response to changes of these fields made by `saveContact` operation.

-If reaction needs to use some data without tracking their changes (thus not reacting on them), `nonreactive` function can be used:
+If reaction needs to use some data without tracking their changes, thus not reacting on them, `nonreactive` function can be used:

 ``` typescript
 @reaction